eclipse-ecal/ecal/doc/rst/configuration/runtime_configuration.rst

   std::cout << ip_address << "\n";

 Sizes are specified with a minimum (default: 0), step (default: 1) and maximum (default: maximum of int) value.
-In case the assigned value does not fit into the specified limitation, the application will exit with an error message.
+In case the assigned value does not fit into the specified limitation, the type will throw a std::invalid_argument exception.

 You can use the size object like a normal integer.